Complete Cost Comparison: Email APIs for AI Agents in 2026

 Quick-Reference Pricing Table

 Here is what each service costs at the plan tiers most relevant to AI agent deployments.
-All prices are monthly as of April 2026.
+All prices are monthly and verified as of June 2026.

 Dead Simple Email vs. AgentMail: The Head-to-Head

-These are the only two platforms built specifically for AI agents that need their own inboxes.
-Here is how they compare on the dimensions that actually matter.
+AgentMail is the closest direct competitor to Dead Simple — both are platforms built specifically for AI agents that need their own inboxes, and both have raised the bar through 2026.
+(Two newer options, Inbound and Nylas Agent Accounts, are covered further down.)
+Here is how Dead Simple and AgentMail compare on the dimensions that actually matter.

 Pricing and Tiers